weheartwebsites/php-rdns/README.md

 ## Trivia

 The "r" in *php-rdns* stands for "rapid" which was taken from the name of librdns.
-The initial version was developed by Alexander Solovets and sponsored by weheartwebsites, which is a tiny web developement company.
+The initial version was developed by Alexander Solovets and sponsored by
+[weheartwebsites](http://www.weheartwebsites.de), which is a tiny web developement company based in Germany.